 Getting your account set up

-Dropbox makes it easy for you to safely share and collaborate, no matter where you are and no matter your device.
-Getting everything set up is easy.
+Dropbox makes it easy for you to safely share and collaborate, no matter where you are, no matter your device.

 Now that you’ve created a Dropbox account, you’re one step away from accessing its collaborative and organizational powers.